Madison College Student Emergency Funding

 Madison College understands that many of our students are experiencing financial challenges due to COVID-19.
 The College has assistance available to students who encounter emergencies that threaten their academic success due to the inability to cover basic or educational needs.

 We are here to help.
 Assistance from federal and private sources is available to you if you meet eligibility requirements.
-For consideration, you must be a currently enrolled student pursuing a degree or credential at Madison College.
+For consideration, you must be a currently enrolled student at Madison College.
 Funding may vary based on eligibility or availability.
 Please review the information to understand how to receive support.

 Madison College COVID Impact Grant

-Madison College degree or credential seeking students impacted by COVID-19 can receive emergency assistance through the Higher Education Emergency Relief Fund (HEERF) II from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA).
+Madison College students impacted by COVID-19 can receive emergency assistance through the Higher Education Emergency Relief Fund (HEERF) II from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA).
 You may use funding for any component of your cost of attendance (COA) or emergency related expense due to the novel coronavirus (COVID-19).